lynix94/orca-lang/docs/tutorial.md

 ### ID

-ID return unique number of object If it¡¯s remained in heap memory.
+ID return unique number of object If itÂ¡Â¯s remained in heap memory.

 ```
 $   print: 1.ID;